Problem Pictures

 Are you interested in suggestions for future Problem Pictures?

 Yes please!
 If there are types of photographs you would find useful for mathematics teaching, do please let us know and we will try to include them in future publications.
-We also welcome comments on how the material is presented on the discs.
-The easiest way to contact us is to email support@problempictures.co.uk
+We also welcome comments on how the material is presented.
+The easiest way to contact us is to email support@problempictures.co.uk.

 Can you publish my photographs?